DisCEdge: Distributed Context Management for Large Language Models at the Edge: Introduction

 \section{Introduction}

 Large language models (LLMs) are becoming key enablers for intelligent, context-aware mobile applications.
-Their ability to understand and leverage context is what differentiates them from simpler AI models.
-However, their effectiveness critically depends on managing this context, which becomes a primary challenge in distributed edge environments.
-While recent advances in edge AI have shown promising results in using LLMs—particularly in robotics~\cite{black2410pi0, chen2025chatfly}—significant challenges remain in extending these capabilities to mission-critical platforms such as life-saving drones~\cite{searchwing}, autonomous vehicles~\cite{qu2025mobile}, and even smartphones~\cite{yin2024llm}.
+Their ability to understand and leverage context differentiates them from simpler AI models.
+However, their effectiveness critically depends on managing this context, a primary challenge in distributed edge environments.
+While edge AI has shown promising results in using LLMs for robotics~\cite{black2410pi0, chen2025chatfly}, significant challenges remain in extending these capabilities to mobile and autonomous systems such as life-saving drones~\cite{searchwing}, autonomous vehicles~\cite{qu2025mobile}, and smartphones~\cite{yin2024llm}.
 These challenges stem from a fundamental trade-off: commodity hardware, reliable latency, and a singleton deployment cannot all be achieved simultaneously~\cite{chen2024fogros2-plr}.
 Thus, relying on a single LLM instance—whether on-device, at the edge, or in the cloud—often fails to meet the strict demands of mobile and resource-constrained environments~\cite{qu2025mobile}.

-The trend of offering AI inference as a service follows serverless computing paradigms, where different models can be dynamically loaded and shared among multiple clients, akin to functions in a FaaS platform.
+The trend of offering AI inference as a service follows serverless computing paradigms, where different models can be dynamically loaded and shared among multiple clients.
 The push to migrate LLM inference to the edge is driven by the need for low latency and privacy.
-However, this migration introduces significant hurdles.
-Edge devices have limited resources, hindering the performance of large models, especially when multiple models must run concurrently to serve complex applications like humanoid robots or autonomous vehicles~\cite{qu2025mobile, ichnowski2023fogros2}.
+However, edge devices have limited resources, hindering the performance of large models, especially when multiple models must run concurrently to serve complex applications~\cite{qu2025mobile, ichnowski2023fogros2}.
 While many studies have explored cloud-and-device~\cite{xu2024edgellm, schafhalter2025bandwidth, ichnowski2023fogros2, narayan2025minions, wang2024cloud,mendula2024furcifer} and edge~\cite{zhang2024edgeshard} collaboration, the practical deployment of fully distributed LLM inference services at the edge remains largely conceptual~\cite{qu2025mobile}.